brandonmcclure/friendly-chainsaw/docs/README.md

 # friendly-chainsaw
 A collection of PowerShell scripts that I use a lot.
 There are functions to help with my git workflow (FC_Git module), setting up/administering windows PCs (FC_SysAdmin), querying/administering SQL server and generally working with data (Excel/Flat files, ssas, ssis, crystal reports etc. inside of FC_Data), as well as other more fun stuff (render a Blender file, wrappers for GBA emulator, etc. in FC_Misc).
 I comment in the code when I have gotten inspiration (or just plain copied the code) from others.

+I am attempting to convert these to pwsh core compatible.
+Most are already, although ymmv.

 All the modules and scripts use my logging framework and a few other core functions from FC_Log and FC_Core.
 You are welcome to use the code/modules themselves or copy paste bits that suite you.

 [![Build Status](https://dev.azure.com/brandonmcclure89/friendly-chainsaw/_apis/build/status/brandonmcclure.friendly-chainsaw?branchName=master)](https://dev.azure.com/brandonmcclure89/friendly-chainsaw/_build/latest?definitionId=10&branchName=master)